sirupsen/anki-airtable/README.md

   ]
 ```

+**This is very important, please make sure you understand this section.**

-This extension will automatically create a "Produce" model if it doesn't exist,
+You will need to manually create the `Produce` model if it doesn't exist.
+You
-but there will be no cards.
-You can also create the model yourself beforehand
-with all the fields you'd like to include from the Airtable records.
+will ALSO need to create cards for the model because `anki-airtable` will NOT

-Note that Anki will NOT import Airtable records that don't generate any cards,
+import records that don't generate any cards.
+So: (1) create the model, (2)
-so you'll have to restart Anki after creating cards for your new model, whether
-or not it was created manually or with Airtable Anki.
+create cards, (3) restart Anki with this plugin.

 Once you've created some cards for the new model, you'll see some brand new cards: